By Josh Feit

 Seattle’s neighborhood businesses are using all these permit options (they’re free) to turn neighborhoods outside the downtown core into people-centric hot spots.
 Just grab a table in the middle of the street on 9th Avenue N. between Thomas and John Streets in South Lake Union, and you’ll quickly get a sense of the new block-party atmosphere that’s helped redefine the city in recent months.

 Neighborhoods aren’t merely dedicating more public space for eating and drinking.
 The elevated energy is also being formalized on neighborhood side streets.
-As part of another SDOT program called “Keep Moving Streets,” 13 stretches of neighborhood streets, totaling more than 20 miles, have sidelined cars in favor of people.
+As part of another SDOT program called “Stay Healthy Streets,” 13 stretches of neighborhood streets, totaling more than 20 miles, have sidelined cars in favor of people.
 Instead of reading “Street Closed,” SDOT signs barring cars could just as logically read “Street Open.”

 The takeaway for city policy makers should be clear.
 While inveterate single-family-zoning advocates continue to decry urbanization in any form (in order to preserve neighborhood character, they say), Seattle’s neighborhoods are not as fragile as the naysayers have claimed.
 On the contrary, the uptick in neighborhood action seems to have amplified, rather than destroyed, neighborhood character.

 Hilariously, one business that has chosen to convert sacred parking space into café seating, Café Javasti, was an adamant parking space patriot during Wedgwood’s retrograde fight against a protected bike lane on 35th Ave.
 NE.

 “I don’t understand why we’d ever go back.” — West Seattle Junction BIA Executive Director Lora Swift

 From “outdoor cafés to outdoor retail racks,” West Seattle Junction BIA Executive Director Lora Swift said, the neighborhood has a “new cadence” and a “more European feel.”